Rhinostone/gina/README-4Contributors.md

 > If you would like to contribute, you can contact us at `contact@gina.io`

 ### Installing Gina
 You cannot just install the framework with the `NPM` CLI.
-You will need to fetch sources from the [github page](https://github.com/Rhinostone/gina).
+You will need to fetch sources from the [github page](https://github.com/Rhinostone/gina) since all files are not published to `NPM`.

 Targeted folder should be: `/usr/local/lib/node_modules/gina` Make sure you have the appropriate permissions to write.